 Wash your face twice a day.
 You may also need to wash your face again after you exercise.
 Consistent face washing removes dirt, oil, bacteria, makeup, and pollution from your skin.
 A creamy or gel-based wash is preferable, because it won’t irritate your skin when used regularly.

-Always follow up with a moisturizer.
+Follow up with a moisturizer.
 This acts as a barrier to trap water in your face so it stays hydrated.
 When your skin has enough water, it looks less sallow.
-Be sure to choose a moisturizer that’s tailored to your skin type: Creams work well for dry skin, while lighter lotions are best for combination and oily skin types.
+Choose a moisturizer that’s tailored to your skin type: Creams work well for dry skin, while lighter lotions are best for combination and oily skin types.

 Wear sunscreen every day.
 The AAD recommends a sunscreen of at least 30 SPF.